 Crime increases at night in most areas, particularly in major cities and on highways.
 Police can be slow to respond to reports of criminal activity, and sometimes do not respond at all.
 Little or no investigative support is provided to victims.

-There is a high incidence of crime on and around the main roads to and from international and domestic airports in Lagos, Abuja and other urban centres.
-Prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify will help to minimise the risk.
-Criminals have been known to pose as police, military personnel and bogus greeters or company representatives at airports and hotels.
-Ensure that you can verify and identify who you are meeting and where.
+There's a high incidence of crime on and around the main roads to and from international and domestic airports in Lagos, Abuja and other urban centres.
+Take steps to protect yourself with prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify.
+Criminals have been known to pose as police, military personnel and greeters or company representatives at airports and hotels.
+Ensure you can verify and identify who you are meeting and where.

 Assaults and robberies are common on public transport and when travelling unaccompanied in taxis.